Travel to and extended stays in EU and Schengen Area

 • are valid only for one country and do not confer any right to travel freely in other EU countries;

-• are reported to be independent of the 90 day limit and hence our current understanding is that time spent in a country where an extended visa or residency permit has been obtained does not use up the 90 day allowance in the other countries in the Schengen Area; there may be evidential difficulties in proving time spent in a country under a Visa or Residency – good record keeping will be essential;
+• are independent of the 90 day limit and time spent in a country where a long stay visa or residency permit has been obtained does not use up the 90 day allowance in the other countries in the Schengen Area; there can be evidential difficulties in proving time spent in a country under a Visa or Residency – good record keeping is essential;

-• will generally require evidence that you will not be a drain on the resources of the host country, i.e. you have a place to live, have the financial means to support yourself and have adequate medical insurance;
+• generally require evidence that you will not be a drain on the resources of the host country, i.e. you have a place to live, have the financial means to support yourself and have adequate medical insurance.
+Visas to facilitate tourism also require you to declare that you will not engage in any form of work;

-• extended visas must generally be applied for in the UK before departure and can take a number of weeks to obtain; NB: the standard Schengen 90 day EU wide visa cannot generally be extended whilst travelling;
+• long stay visas must be applied for in your home country (in the case of UK nationals, in the UK therefore) before departure and can take a number of weeks to obtain; NB: for third country nationals who need to obtain a Schengen 90 day EU wide visa, it is important to note that these cannot generally be extended whilst travelling;

-The links in our member area give our best understanding of the conditions and procedures for obtaining either an extended visa or a residency permit for the main cruising countries in the EU.
-We will add feedback and experience from members as it becomes available.
+The links in our member area give our best understanding of the possibilities, conditions and procedures for obtaining either a long stay visa or a residency permit for the main cruising countries in the EU.
+We continue to add feedback and experience from members as it becomes available.

 Information on Procedures and Conditions for obtaining Country specific Visas

-RATS has been researching and providing information on those countries where either there is already a significant concentration of cruising activity or where an extended visa arrangement could enable cruisers to establish a base from which to explore neighbouring countries within the limits of the 90/180 day rule.
-In future we may also consider the visa and other requirements for non EU countries (eg North Africa) which may possibly provide a base from which to explore EU countries within the 90/180 day limit.
+RATS has been researching and providing information on those countries where either there is already a significant concentration of cruising activity or where along stay visa or residency arrangement could enable cruisers to establish a base from which to explore neighbouring countries within the limits of the Schengen 90/180 day rule.
+In future we may also consider the visa and other requirements for non EU countries (e.g. North Africa) which may possibly provide a base from which to explore EU countries within the 90/180 day limit.
+We continue to gather information from all sources to provide as much assistance as possible to members on this important subject.

 Country specific information